Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Background

 \subsubsection{Review of Dinneen and Hua's QAOA for the MDS problem}

 To solve the MDS problem using standard QAOA, it must first be reformulated as an Unconstrained Combinatorial Optimization Problem (UCOP).
-A common approach is the penalty method, which incorporates the problem’s constraints into the objective function to penalize violations of the constraints.
-Since the constraints in the MDS problem (Equation~\ref{eq: mds constraint}) are inequalities, Dinneen and Hua introduced surplus variables to convert them into equalities, then derive a Quadratic Unconstrained Binary Optimization (QUBO) formulation for the MDS problem, making it compatible with the standard QAOA~\cite{dinneen2017formulating}.
+A common approach is the penalty method, which incorporates the problem's constraints into the objective function to penalize violations of the constraints.
+Since the constraints in the MDS problem are inequalities, Dinneen and Hua introduced surplus variables to convert them into equalities, then derive a QUBO formulation for the MDS problem, making it compatible with the standard QAOA~\cite{dinneen2017formulating}.

 The objective function to be minimized is:

 where